 A degree in computer science prepares you for some of today’s most dynamic career fields.
 Graduates trained in computer programming and information technology are increasingly in high demand, and Carson-Newman’s computer science program equips you with both the theoretical knowledge and the application skills you’ll need.
 If you excel in problem-solving skills and like to think abstractly, imagine your future in a high-tech world.

-- Applied/Management Track: prepare students for careers in information technology, system administration, and computer project management;
+Applied/Management: for careers in information technology, system administration and computer project management

-- Traditional/theoretical track: prepare students for careers in traditional computer science, programming, and software engineering.
+Traditional/Theoretical: preparation for graduate school or careers in traditional computer science, programming and software engineering